A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-The PDFs of the cluster volumes $\Vcluster$ are shown in figure \ref{fig:voronoi}$c$ and \ref{fig:voronoi}$d$, where they are rescaled on the average $\average{\Vcluster}$ \citep{Sumbekova_Cartellier_Aliseda_Bourgoin_2017} and the cube of the Kolmogorov scale $\eta$ \citep{Uhlmann_Chouippe_2017,Hassaini_Petersen_Coletti_2023}.
+The PDFs of the cluster volumes $\Vcluster$ are shown in figure \ref{fig:voronoi}$c$ and \ref{fig:voronoi}$d$, where they are rescaled on the average $\averagespacetime{\Vcluster}$ \citep{Sumbekova_Cartellier_Aliseda_Bourgoin_2017} and the cube of the Kolmogorov scale $\eta$ \citep{Uhlmann_Chouippe_2017,Hassaini_Petersen_Coletti_2023}.
 These PDFs exhibit a distinct peak followed by a power-law decay which suggests the existence of a characteristic cluster size.
-The characteristic length $\average{\Vcluster}^{1/3}$ \citep{Rostami_Li_Kheirkhah_2024} ranges between $10\eta$ and $20\eta$ (see table \ref{tab:voronoi_statistics}), in close agreement with laboratory measurements of polydisperse distributions \citep{Obligado_Teitelbaum_Cartellier_Mininni_Bourgoin_2014,Sumbekova_Cartellier_Aliseda_Bourgoin_2017}, monodisperse distributions \citep{Hassaini_Petersen_Coletti_2023}, and with the numerical results of \cite{Uhlmann_Chouippe_2017}, who considered a monodisperse population of finite-size particles with $D/\eta=5$.
-The PDFs in figure \ref{fig:voronoi}$c$ and \ref{fig:voronoi}$d$ exhibit a power-law behaviour spanning approximately two decades, suggesting a self-similarity in the structure of the clusters consistent with the theory of \cite{Goto_Vassilicos_2006}.
-The power-law region sets in for volumes larger than the $\average{\Vcluster}$, and features a slope close to $-16/9$ for the case $M_p=0.1$ (blue) and to $-2$ for $M_p=0.2$ (orange).
+The characteristic length $\averagespacetime{\Vcluster}^{1/3}$ \citep{Rostami_Li_Kheirkhah_2024} ranges between $10\eta$ and $20\eta$ (see table \ref{tab:voronoi_statistics}), in close agreement with laboratory measurements of polydisperse distributions \citep{Obligado_Teitelbaum_Cartellier_Mininni_Bourgoin_2014,Sumbekova_Cartellier_Aliseda_Bourgoin_2017}, monodisperse distributions \citep{Hassaini_Petersen_Coletti_2023}, and with the numerical results of \cite{Uhlmann_Chouippe_2017}.
+The PDFs in figure \ref{fig:voronoi}$c$ and \ref{fig:voronoi}$d$ exhibit a power-law behaviour spanning approximately two decades, suggesting a self-similarity in the cluster structure consistent with the theory of \cite{Goto_Vassilicos_2006}.
+The power-law region sets in for volumes larger than $\averagespacetime{\Vcluster}$, and features a slope close to $-16/9$ for the case $M_p=0.1$ (blue) and to $-2$ for $M_p=0.2$ (orange).
 For $M_p=0.1$, the power-law region extends up to volumes $O(\mathcal{L}^3)$, $\mathcal{L}$ being the integral scale (vertical solid lines in figure \ref{fig:voronoi}$d$).
 The exponent $-16/9$ was predicted by \cite{Yoshimoto_Goto_2007}, who extended the fractal model of \cite{Goto_Vassilicos_2006} to the three-dimensional case.
 This model describes the statistical distribution of cluster areas in two-dimensional isotropic turbulence, and relies on the assumption of a fully developed inertial subrange, as well as on the correspondence between void areas and self-similar eddies at discrete scales.
-In the two-dimensional case, the model predicts the PDF for the cluster areas to decay with a slope $-5/3$. \cite{Sumbekova_Cartellier_Aliseda_Bourgoin_2017} performed wind-tunnel measurements on sub-Kolmogorov particles at $\Rey_\lambda \leq 400$ and reported a $-5/3$ scaling after normalising each PDF by its temporal average. \cite{Uhlmann_Chouippe_2017}, who performed PR-DNS of finite-size particles with ($D/\eta=5$), reported a slope $-16/9$, in good agreement with the theory of \cite{Yoshimoto_Goto_2007}. \cite{Baker_Frankel_Mani_Coletti_2017} performed point-particle DNS of smaller-than-Kolmogorov spherical particles in homogeneous isotropic turbulence, and reported a slope close to $-2$ for large $\Vcluster$.
+In the two-dimensional case, the model predicts the PDF for the cluster areas to decay with a slope $-5/3$. \cite{Sumbekova_Cartellier_Aliseda_Bourgoin_2017} performed wind-tunnel measurements on sub-Kolmogorov particles at $\Rey_\lambda \leq 400$ and reported a $-5/3$ scaling after normalising each PDF by its temporal average. \cite{Uhlmann_Chouippe_2017}, reported a slope $-16/9$, in good agreement with the theory of \cite{Yoshimoto_Goto_2007}. \cite{Baker_Frankel_Mani_Coletti_2017} performed point-particle DNS of smaller-than-Kolmogorov spherical particles in homogeneous isotropic turbulence, and reported a slope close to $-2$ for large $\Vcluster$.
 More recently, \cite{Hassaini_Petersen_Coletti_2023} computed the PDFs of the cluster areas from particle-image-velocimetry measurements of a turbulent flow field laden with smaller-than-Kolmogorov particles.
-The slope depended on the width of the field of view, but was close to $-2$ in all cases.